Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 Which leads me to this…

-Most hiring editors I know – and I was one myself – feel a little more comfortable around a young journalist who’s sat in the big chair.
+Most hiring editors I know – and I’m one myself – feel a little more comfortable around a young journalist who’s sat in the big chair.
 We figure you’ve confronted, at least for a semester, some of the same problems and crappy attitudes we do every day.

 That’s because employees who have never run anything bigger than their own lives tend to be self-centered.
 They also hate their bosses for decisions they don’t remotely understand.
 It’s even worse with journalists, who are notoriously hyper-sensitive.